Getting Started with Data Access Services

 The input for this service contains the single query parameter:

-. - Open
+state. - Open

 Tip: use Ctrl + S to save file and Ctrl + W to close file.